|Tim Roufs||extended search|

 Beads were a big thing when I was a boy.
 Nowadays you can buy them anytime.
 There are even small bottles of beads, now.
 In the old days, the canoe days, the value of beadwork was high.
 That's why, as with the maple sugar, the men were fond of betting moccasins with beadwork at their moccasin games.(23) If the valuation of a pair of beaded moccasins was too high, which, of course, it wasn't very often, the men would take their valuation down by taking the beads off.
 That right there shows you how much we thought of those original beads.

 In the canoe days, besides woolen goods and beads, we got materials to make fish netting from Canada.
 Canada had the best material for gill nets.
 It still is the best place for nets.
 They were great for making nets in Canada.
 Those Canadian goods were good netting stuff, good netting material.
 We could get all kinds of nets up there, and they'd show our people how to make nets.
 Before my time they'd go up there for nets.
-They'd go up there to visit just for nets.
+They'd go up there to visit just to get nets.